Skip to main content

 This was not a limitation of models.

-It was a limitation of architecture.
+It was a limitation of where intelligence lived.

 If it cannot compound, it cannot run anything real.